Student Support Network

 Who is Eligible for Services?

-Any student who lacks a fixed, regular, and adequate overnight residence (at any time during the school year) is eligible to receive services.
+Any student who lacks a fixed, regular, and adequate overnight residence (at any time during the school year) may be eligible to receive services.
 Students may be found living in the following situations:

 Services Available